LuwenWan/SEETileDrain_MidWest/README.md

 # SEETileDrain_MidWest
 Scripts for selecting variables, implementing the random forest model and visualizing the figures.

+Preferred citation:
-Wan, L., Kendall, A. D., Rapp, J., & Hyndman, D.W.
-Mapping Agricultural Tile Drainage in the US Midwest Using Explainable Random Forest Machine Learning and Satellite Imagery. [under  review]
+L. Wan, A.D.
+Kendall, J. Rapp,  D.W.
+Hyndman.
+2024.
+Mapping agricultural tile drainage in the US Midwest using explainable random forest machine learning and satellite imagery, Science of the Total Environment. https://doi.org/10.1016/j.scitotenv.2024.175283